makmanalp/sqlalchemy-crosstab-postgresql/README.md

 ```

 where the first parameter is the input of form (key,
-thing_to_turn_into_columns, value) and the second is a list of output column
+thing_to_turn_into_columns, value) (e.g. India, 2009, 100 etc.) and the second
-values (eg. 2008, 2009, 2010, 2011).
-The from clause needs to declare the
+is a list of possible column values (eg. 2008, 2009, 2010, 2011).
+The from
-expected return types, which usually are the types of (key, col1, col2, col3
+clause needs to declare the expected return types, which usually are the types
-...) etc.
+of (key, col1, col2, col3 ...) etc.

 For more, read the [tablefunc docs](http://www.postgresql.org/docs/current/static/tablefunc.html).